tbee/sway/README.md

 // SCheckBox can be bound to a boolean property var sCheckBox = new SCheckBox("Growing").bind(city, City.GROWING);
+// SCheckBox3 can be bound to a Boolean property, supporting 3 states: TRUE, FALSE, NULL var sCheckBox = new SCheckBox3("Cityrights").bind(city, City.CITYRIGHTS);

 // SButtonGroup revolves around the associated value, not the button var sButtonGroup = new SButtonGroup<Integer>() //